meet2410shah/Storemost-Warehouse-Management/README.md

   > b.
 Mobile displays from 360×640 through 414×896.
   > c.
 Tablet displays from 601×962 through 1280×800.

- Also create a Logo for the website.
+ Also create a Logo for the website (Name : Storemost - Warehouse Management Pvt.
+Ltd.).
  Note: The units are in pixels.